oasis-tcs/odata-specs/odata-json-format/15 Delta Payload.md

   from the response _or_ the entity-id is not identical to the canonical URL of the entity.
-For [ordered payloads](#PayloadOrderingConstraints), the control information `id,` if present, MUST immediately follow the control information [`removed`](#ControlInformationremovedodataremoved).
+For [ordered payloads](#PayloadOrderingConstraints), the control information `id`, if present, MUST immediately follow the control information [`removed`](#ControlInformationremovedodataremoved).